384 pages hardback

 All new copies of this book have been sold.

 You can find secondhand copies on Abebooks, Amazon and eBay

-RAILWAYWOMEN Exploitation, Betrayal & Triumph in the Workplace
+Exploitation, Betrayal & Triumph in the Workplace

 From 1840s crossing keepers to 21st century train drivers:

 a unique book about women working on Britain's railways

 WINNER OF THE WRITERS' NEWS BEST BOOK AWARD 2007